 Considered to be one of the greatest guitarists in the world, at the age of sixteen, he was the first guitarist to ever perform with the LA Phil where he premiered Joaquín Rodrigo's Concierto de Aranjuez at the Hollywood Bowl.
 After an extremely successful career as a soloist, recording artist, conductor, and member of the Romero Quartet, he returned to the Hollywood Bowl in 2016 where he premiered another concerto written for him by the Argentinian composer Lalo Schifrin.
 This performance in front of a sold out audience of 17,500 with the LA Phil conducted by Gustavo Dudamel was recorded live and is now available on a Blue Ray disc called Tango Under the Stars.

 In addition to six outstanding concerts, U.S. Classic Guitar remains committed to education and there will be master classes to accompany each performance.
-The master classes will be held at the First Congregational Church of Los Angeles except the David Russell master class will be held at the Doheny Mansion.

 Thank you for your support!

 Please Note: Concerts Start at 8:00 PM.
 Doors Open to the venue 45 minutes before the show and the doors to the hall open 30 minutes prior to show time.
 Season ticket holders and reserved ticket holders are let in first to select their seats.